 The scientific evidence is clear: the way in which we all live on this planet poses immediate and present challenges that will affect the future for everyone.
 The Paris Agreement adopted at the recent UN negotiations demonstrates the wide recognition of this and what it means, both how society must change in order to reduce climate change as much as possible and how it will inevitably change in response to the changes that are already happening.
 Environmental sustainability is therefore an urgent issue and one that we believe Scotland’s cultural sector cannot ignore.

 A broad definition of culture is our way of life, the way we ‘be’, incorporating our language, politics and values as well as the arts and humanities.
 What we often term ‘culture’ – the arts, museums, film, TV, design, advertising – are the ways in which we consciously and unconsciously express that wider culture and also an important way in which it is shaped, informed, disseminated and changed.
 Therefore, not only does the cultural sector have huge potential to change and influence the complex system that is the society in which we live, it is essential that it endeavours to do so.

 The cultural sector deals in the values that are intrinsic to such change.
 It speaks as a trusted messenger to large numbers of people.
 It engages with groups including the widest public, artists, suppliers, transport providers and policy makers at all levels.
 It can enable public opinion to change by changing its own behaviours and practices.

-Finally, and crucially, it also has a unique ability – indeed Brecht might say a duty – to imagine and experiment with alternative futures, question the status quo, see the world differently and explore the future with audiences and participants.
+Finally, and crucially, it also has a unique ability – indeed the playwright Bertolt Brecht might say a duty – to imagine and experiment with alternative futures, question the status quo, see the world differently and explore the future with audiences and participants.
 Without the cultural sector playing its part in helping current and future society to move towards a more sustainable way of life, this essential shift will not happen.